How to get macOS Catalina public beta

-Launch the app and click the Uninstaller tab.
+- Open the app and click the Uninstaller tab.

-Now, choose 32-bit apps in the sidebar
+- Now, choose 32-bit apps in the sidebar.

 2. Update your apps to the newer versions

-Click the Updater tab (below Uninstaller)
+- Click the Updater tab (below Uninstaller).

-Now, tick the available updates for your Mac
+- Now, tick the available updates for your Mac.

-Hit that large Update button
+- Hit that large Update button.

-Well done, your Mac is up-to-date!
+Well done, your Mac is up to date!

-As you can see, there are few reasons to wait for the official macOS Catalina release date if you can try everything on offer today.
+As you can see, there are a few reasons to wait for the official macOS Catalina release date if you can try everything on offer today.
 Just make sure to back up your files, keep your Mac running well with CleanMyMac X, and roll back in case of any problems.
 Now go see what they’ve done to iTunes!